jamescherti/elispcomp/README.md

 ### Can't I achieve the same result using Emacs?

-Indeed, you can achieve similar results using Emacs and Elisp directly.
+Indeed, when configured appropriately, Emacs can compile to both `.elc` and `.eln` files.

 The `elispcomp` command-line tool is a wrapper that makes it easy to compile Emacs Lisp (Elisp) code directly from the terminal or from a script.
 It provides options and ensures that the byte compilation and native compilation processes are truly finished before quitting with an error code.

-It can also be used in conjunction with other tools like `parallel` to speed up the compilation process.
+The `elispcomp` command-line tool can also be used in conjunction with other tools like `parallel` to speed up the compilation process.

 ## License